Stocki-st/remote-shell/Readme.md

 There are 2 modes available:

-1. "normal" --> no argument passen
+1. "normal" --> no argument passed

 ```
 ./shell